TalhaSa9/BlankDiscordBot/README.md

 # What can you do:
 - You can customize bot prefix in config.json.
 - You can customize launcher in launcher.bat file.

+- *And you can make customizes and changes in index.js.*